Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-The ALB is designed to adjust the braking force on the rear axle depending on the vehicle's load.
-If the ALB is defective or incorrectly adjusted (option 1), it may apply too much braking force to the rear wheels, causing them to lock when braking hard.
+The automatic load-dependent braking force regulator (ALB) ensures that the braking force for the rear axle adjusts according to the load.
+If the ALB is defective or incorrectly adjusted, it may apply too much braking force to the unloaded rear wheels, causing them to lock.
+Also, if several spring leaves on the rear axle are broken, the vehicle's suspension may not correctly indicate the load to the ALB, leading to similar problems.